 2.5 Anomalies and climatology aided interpolation

 Climatology Aided Interpolation (CAI) and anomalies approaches are multiple steps procedures that make use of long term averages to estimate the interpolated values.
-The main idea is to separate the variance and its estimation in two components: a long term component and a short term variation called sometime “anomalies” or “deviations” (Daly et al. 2006).
+The main idea is to separate the variance and its estimation in two components: a long term component and a short term variation called “anomalies” or “deviations” (Daly et al. 2006).
 The modeling of the long term component is done either through calculation of long term averages in which case it is equivalent to a “normal” or through some interpolation methods such as SMART interpolation (Willmott and Matsuura), TPS-GAM, Kriging (Hosfra et al. 2008) or PRISM (Hunter and Meentemeyer 2005).
 The short term variation is obtained by calculating the deviation from the long term base surface and can itself be modeled through Kriging or some other methods (REF).
 The general form of CAI can be written as:

 T (estimated) = T (climatology) + T(deviation)